 - Possess a genuine interest in pursuing a long-term career in asset management, investment banking, and/or corporate finance

 - Currently enrolled in the USC Marshall Undergraduate Program

 - Prior to enrolling in FBE 453A, complete Financial Analysis and Valuation (FBE 421) and complete or be concurrently enrolled in Investments (FBE 441)

 How to Apply

 All applicants must submit the online application prior to the deadline.
-Please check back for a link to the application.
 Applications are considered complete when they contain each of the following: